wcushingcandelario/ansible_aws/README.md

 **Why patch files?** Simple sed would not always work in this situation so we're guaranteeing a context to the patch.
 Patches can also be run with a variety of 'fuzz' levels to be compatible even if other parts nearby have changed.
+These are found in:

+    roles/oneview/files/cometd/

 Importantly patch files **do not** modify the whole file like a template or copy and so don't risk removing other updates that have been made to the same file.